chankovm-ops/appsec-learning-journey/LOG.md

 ## Day 4: GET vs POST [30.11.2025]
-**Focus:** Request Methods & Data Placement **Resource:** HTTP Methods (MDN) / TestPHP Vulnweb **Learnings:**
+**Focus:** Request Methods & Data Placement **Resource:** HTTP Methods (MDN) / TestPHP Vulnweb

+**Learnings:**
 * **GET:** I observed that GET requests put parameters in the URL (Query String).
 * **POST:** I observed that POST requests hide parameters in the Body (bottom of the request).
 * **The "Envelope":** I intercepted a login attempt on `testphp.vulnweb.com`.
 Even though the password was dots `••••` on the screen, Burp showed me clear text `pass=password123` in the body.
 * **QA Insight:** I need to check my company's application.
 If any sensitive data (tokens, PII) appears in the URL bar, it's a security defect because URLs are logged in browser history.

+## Day 5: Cookies & Sessions [30.11.2025]
+**Focus:** Session Management & State
+**Resource:** MDN HTTP Cookies

+**Learnings:**
+* **Statelessness:** Learned that HTTP doesn't remember me.
+The "Cookie" is the only thing keeping me logged in.
+* **The Experiment:** I logged into `testphp.vulnweb.com`, found the session cookie in the DevTools "Application" tab, and deleted it.
+Refreshing the page immediately logged me out.
+* **QA Insight:** This explains why "Clear Cache & Cookies" fixes so many bugs—it forces a fresh handshake with the server.
+* **Security Insight:** If a hacker can copy my cookie text and paste it into their browser, they *are* me.
+They don't need my password.
+This is why "Secure" and "HttpOnly" flags on cookies are critical (I'll learn those later).